 Risk Concentrations: Which borrowers, sectors, and regions impact portfolio risk the most?

-Risk Contribution (RC), being the portfolio risk impact per unit ($) change in current exposure notional, is useful in deciding where to add/reduce the next $ of exposure.
-While RC changes as the exposure notional changes, current RC multiplied by current exposure notional, hereafter, termed “$ Risk Contribution” or “$RC,” is indicative of the approximate increase or decrease in portfolio risk, if the current exposure notional is doubled or zeroed respectively, and it can be used together with RC to identify risk concentrations and exposures that could cause large losses to portfolio, and where to add/reduce exposure to increase diversification and reduce risk concentration and portfolio risk.
+Risk Contribution (RC), the increase in portfolio risk impact for a $1 increase in current exposure (notional), can be used to decide where to add/reduce the next $ of exposure, identify risk concentrations and exposures (or sectors) that could cause large losses in a portfolio, and decide where to add/reduce exposure to increase diversification and reduce risk concentration and portfolio risk.

 Risk Attribution: Which factors cause and explain exposure’s Risk Contribution level?

 Users often want to understand why an exposure’s Risk Contribution (RC) is higher or lower and what drives the changes.
-Users can use PortfolioStudio’s Risk Attribution functionality to better understand, communicate, and act upon the reported risk measures for any exposure via:
+Users can use PortfolioStudio outputs to better understand, communicate, and act upon the reported risk measures for any exposure via:

-- An annotated flowchart relating the inputs and risk drivers to intermediate and final risk outputs and showing their levels.
+- An annotated flowchart (see Figure 7) relating the inputs and risk drivers to intermediate and final risk outputs and showing their levels.

-- A table comparing the risk drivers and outputs of the chosen exposure with those of the relevant sector, geography, segment, and portfolio.
+- A table (see Figure 8) comparing the risk drivers and outputs of the chosen exposure with those of the relevant sector, geography, segment, and portfolio.

-- An automated commentary describing the dynamics in simple business terms.
+- An automated commentary (see Figure 8) describing the dynamics in simple business terms.